pynbody/tangos/README.md

 1. Clone the repository
 2. Make sure you have an up-to-date version of python, then type `pip install pylons formalchemy` to install the required web frameworks
-3. Put your database file in the halo_database folder, named `data.db` - or edit the `environment.sh` to specify a different location
+3. Put your database file in the halo_database folder, named `data.db` - or create/edit a file called `environment_local.sh` to specify a different location and/or filename (see instructions above)
 4. Type `./webserver.sh` to run the web server
 5. Browse to <http://localhost:5000>